tetsushijp/AEP-Hands-on-Labs/labs/retail/Foundations/CJA-Metrics.md

 </tr>
 </table>

-After completing the Filters Lab let's review Calculated metrics.
+After completing the Filters Lab let's review Calculated Metrics.

 There are obviously metrics that come out of the box, but there will be a need to create new custom metrics that measure more specific types of things.
 That's where **Calculated Metrics** come into play.
 Calculated Metrics allow you to build off of the base metrics and create much more specific metrics.